 Horses

-Horses are allowed in designated areas of Glacier Woods Metro Park.
+Horses are allowed in designated areas of Glacier Ridge Metro Park.

 For the safety of our residents, hunting is forbidden in the City.
 Fishing is permitted in designated areas, including certain City park ponds and in the Scioto River (with a license).
 Please fish only in ponds where signs prohibiting fishing are not posted.